Two Arrested In Attack On Capitol Officer Brian Sicknick

-Category: World Politics Hits: 3Here's hoping the family of Brian Sicknick get some justice for the death of their loved one.
+Category: World Politics Hits: 9Here's hoping the family of Brian Sicknick get some justice for the death of their loved one.
 CBS: CBS reports that "Julian Elie Khater, 32, of State College, Pennsylvania, and George Pierre Tanios, 39, of Morgantown, West Virginia, are accused of spraying police officers with a chemical spray.
 They face nine counts, including assault on a federal officer with a dangerous weapon."
 Kater and Tanios appear on surveillance tape talking about "the bear s**t" and were later shown on video to have sprayed the chemical in the Capitol building.
 3/ Multiple tipsters fingered George Tanios (@FBI #254) & Julian Khater (FBI #190).Tipsters also directed the investigators to Facebook postings by Tanios of himself at the #Capitol wearing the same outfit in the FBI's BOLO pic of him. pic.twitter.com/vTYudjwQIY — John Scott-Railton (@jsrailton) March 15, 2021

 Read more https://crooksandliars.com/2021/03/two-arrested-capitol-officer-brian